cfe84/plaf/README.md

 If you create a `.plaf/resources` directory, plaf will copy everything from it to the render directory, and will not index it.
 This is useful if you want to include things like fonts or CSS.

-**Hide folders**
+**Configure sub folders**

-Add a `.hide` file in a folder and it won't appear in the index of its parent folder..
+Add a `.plaf` file in a folder.
+Give it properties the same way you would a file.
+This way, you can specify a custom template for a given index.